 These products include four surface analyses per day transmitted in two parts and two 48-Hour Surface Forecasts daily.
 The computer workstation aided surface analyses depict isobars, surface winds, frontal systems (occluded, stationary, cold, and warm), low and high pressure center positions, and central pressure.
 The 24 hour track history and 24 hour forecast position of each synoptic scale system's position and central pressure are displayed on 48-hour surface forecasts.
-Systems having or expected to have synoptic scale "Gale" or "Storm" conditions are labeled in bold capital letters.
-Similarly systems expected to develop "Gale" or "Storm" conditions in 24 hours have labels of "Developing Gale" or "Developing Storm".
+Systems having or expected to have synoptic scale "Gale", "Storm", or "hurricane force" conditions are labeled in bold capital letters.
+Similarly systems expected to develop "Gale", "Storm" or "hurricane force" conditions in 24 hours have labels of "Developing Gale", "Developing Storm" or "Developing Hurricane Force".
 Surface low pressure falls of 24 mb or greater during a 24 hour period are denoted in large capital letters as "RAPIDLY INTENSIFYING".

-NOTE: It can be difficult to determine the central pressures of tropical depressions, tropical storms, and hurricanes/ typhoons and at times no estimates or measurements is provided by a hurricane or typhoon specialist.
-Therefore, an XX is ised for forecast central pressure.
+NOTE: It can be difficult to determine the central pressures of tropical depressions, tropical storms, and hurricanes/typhoons and at times no estimates or measurements is provided by a hurricane or typhoon specialist.
+Therefore, an XX is